Prey

 KEEP OUT OF REACH OF CHILDREN

 Actually, that should be GLOO gun.
-This quickly became my best friend, spewing huge chunks of instantly hardening adhesive that could seal burst gas pipes, or create impromptu platforms for navigating Talos One’s sprawling multi-tiered lobby.
+It’ll quickly become your best friend, spewing huge chunks of instantly hardening adhesive that can seal flame-spewing gas pipes, or create impromptu platforms that let you access otherwise off-limits areas.

-More importantly, it can freeze those tricky Mimics in place, letting you get up close and show them the business end of your socket wrench.
-They're quick, see - take your eyes off 'em for a second and they'll have hidden, either running away to regroup or transforming into a seemingly harmless object dotted around the room.
+More importantly, it can freeze those tricky Mimics in place, letting you get up close and show them the business end of your wrench.
+They're quick, see - take your eyes off 'em for a second and they'll disappear from view, either running away to regroup or transforming into a seemingly harmless object dotted around the room.

-From what I saw of Prey’s arsenal, you’ll have plenty of ways to approach combat.
+This is where the real terror comes from.
+Prey almost entirely avoids set-piece jump scares, with most shocks coming when the item you were just reaching for morphs into a Mimic and lunges straight for your face.

+Instead, it's more the ever-present sense of dread and tension that permeates through Talos One's empty corridors - it gives the expansive space station a character of it's own, one we haven't seen since diving down to Bioshock's Rapture.

+You can try and stealth your way through some sections, landing critical hit sneak attacks and using stationary turrets to do your dirty work, but running at full pelt and ignoring encounters altogether often works just as well.

+There are a few exceptions, like the first time you encounter the mind-controlling Technopaths.
+They can turn your fellow survivors into walking bombs, forcing you to keep your distance until you can break the psychic link.

+Experimentation is key, too.
 Each weapon has an upgrade tree, and you can use them simultaneously with any neuromods you’ve equipped.

-Blueprints are scattered all over the space station, but you’ll need materials to build with as well as the know-how to increase your firepower.
+Blueprints for expanding your arsenal are scattered all over the space station, but you’ll need materials to build with as well as the know-how to increase your firepower.
 Recycling stations let you disassemble the rubbish you’ve collected into raw materials, which can then be used to build new equipment.

-I got a small glimpse of what will be possible later in the game, but at the outset Morgan is badly outmatched by the Mimics.
-You’ll want to hide, or at least give any aliens a wide berth until you’re better equipped to deal with the threat.

-The inventory management might feel a little old-school, but System Shock veterans are going to lap it up.
+The spiraling shortcut menu makes it a breeze to swap powers and weapons on a controller - hopefully other developers will borrow it for future games.
+The grid-based inventory management feels a little old-school, though, even if System Shock veterans are going to lap it up.

 YOUR RESULTS MAY VARY

-In fact, the whole thing feels like a love letter to those games, complete with story exposition told through audio logs and email reports.
+In fact, the whole thing feels like a love letter to those games, complete with story exposition told through audio logs, email reports and NPC conversations.

-There’s a lot more going on behind the scenes, and you’ll have to explore to find out exactly how things went wrong in the first place.
+There’s a lot more going on behind the scenes, of course, and you’ll have to explore to find out exactly how things went wrong in the first place.
+Uncover it all and you’re looking at 20 hours of play from start to finish - I finished it in 15, with several missed side-quests that I’ll tackle on my second playthrough, using different gear and Neuromods.

 Arkane might have distanced itself from the Dishonored series in terms of gameplay, but its iconic character art is back in play here.
-The few NPCs you do meet (ones that aren’t eviscerated corpses, anyway) have that familiar look, with overly accentuated features that are ever-so-slightly out of proportion.
+All the NPCs you meet (the ones that aren’t eviscerated corpses, anyway) have that familiar look, with overly accentuated features that are ever-so-slightly out of proportion.

 It’s familiar yet different, thanks to the new sci-fi setting, but it would have been nice to see something completely new, rather than a reimagined version of what we’ve already seen before.

-Not that I got to see many other characters, mind.
-After that fateful first five minutes, the remainder of the opening hour is spent exploring on your own.
-Sure, there’s a voice in your ear filling in some of the blanks for you, but there’s no telling if it’s actually a human on the other end, or a malevolent AI.
-Look at you, hacker…

-It's also unknown exactly how many friends or foes you’ll be bumping into between my demo session and the end credits, but seeing how I barely saw any of the mad alien abilities shown off in the debut trailer, it’s clear there’s a lot Arkane isn’t ready to reveal in full just yet.

-PREY INITIAL VERDICT
+PREY VERDICT

+The scares, sci-fi setting and choose-your-own-way gameplay make Prey feel like a breath of fresh air compared to more linear adventures, and feels a lot like cult classic System Shock.
+Which can only be a good thing.

-Playing the opening hour of this new take on a long-dormant franchise, it's clear that the developer hasn’t just delivered Dishonored in space - even if it's sure to tide stab-happy Corvo Atano fans over.
+With the development team made up of ex-System Shock, Bioshock, Deux Ex and Half Life 2 staff, that might not come as a surprise, but it’s clear that Arkane hasn’t just delivered Dishonored in space - even if it's sure to tide stab-happy Corvo Atano fans over.

-The scares, sci-fi setting and choose-your-own-way gameplay feel a lot like cult classic System Shock, which can only be a good thing.
-The team is made up of ex-System Shock, Bioshock, Deus Ex and Half Life 2 developers, so the series looks like it's in safe hands.

-After playing through the opening hour, it's clear I only scratched the surface of what Prey has in store.
-I didn't get to see any of the promised Metroid-style open world, where exploration is only limited by the scope of your equipment and abilities.
+Combat might not be super-slick, even with the wide range of Neuromods on offer to mix up gameplay, and the zero-gravity sections can be frustrating, but these minor problems don’t detract from Talos One’s foreboding atmosphere.

+Morgan’s story is complex, dark and full of twists that’ll make you want to rummage through every locker, cupboard and desk drawer to uncover it all - even if you run the risk of the furniture morphing into a face-hungry alien while you do it.